steglasaurous/SongRequest/README.md

   * Enable *Twitch Chat View*
   * Enter the name of your channel in *Twitch Channel:*
 * Optionally: Install the [SongBrowser mod](https://github.com/octoberU/SongBrowser) version 2.4.1 or newer to enable requests for custom songs that haven't been downloaded yet

+The queue is preserved when the game is closed or crashes and will be available on next launch.